Blog » How to Create a Secure Online Company Intranet

 Business Link suggest: "In essence, an intranet is a business' own private website."
 Reading further through their piece "Intranets enhance existing communication between employees, and provide a common knowledge base and storage area for everyone in your business."

 In fact, many places will say the same thing.
-To me in my philosophers hat, it's a secure area for people within an organisation to come together to share, communicate and collaborate - hence our very punchy tag line.
+For me, with my philosophers hat on, it's a secure area for people within an organisation to come together to share, communicate and collaborate - hence our very punchy tag line, Work Better Together.

 Intranets which are available online are often referred to as extranets, which essentially is the correct definition.
 They are secure areas that people can access using the internet.
 However, this is merely definitions and there are huge benefits to implementing a hosted, online intranet over having one locally installed - and these benefits really come into play for smaller businesses with less resources.